ericoporto/ags-manual-wiki/Tumbleweed_extensions.md

 Cup>p
 ```

-The bracket acts as a seperator for the extension, the letter tells the script, which default action to use.
+The bracket acts as a separator for the extension, the letter tells the script, which default action to use.
 By default, the template knows about the following extensions:

 * `n`: nothing / default